aaronwillyOG/TGfusion/README.md

-- 👋 Hi, I’m @TGfusion
+- 👋 Hi, I’m Aaron
-- 👀 I’m interested in Games
+- 👀 I’m interested in Machine Learning
 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...